San Diego County Substance Abuse Treatment

 Peer support and 12-Step programs are often included in most comprehensive rehab programs, both inpatient and outpatient.
 These programs offer mentoring, sober fellowship, encouragement, and peer support for ongoing recovery.
 Individuals can attend meetings at least once a week, and groups are free to join and open to anyone desiring drug and alcohol abstinence.

 Another format for drug addiction treatment is the public drug rehab option.
-Public drug rehab programs can include many of the aforementioned services, levels of care, and methods.
-Public programs are provided to eligible residents through programs that likely receive funding either from the state, the federal government, or both.
-These services can be offered free of charge or for a low cost to low-income individuals and those without health insurance coverage.
+Public drug rehab programs in San Diego can include many of the aforementioned services, levels of care, and methods.
+Public programs for addiction treatment in California are provided to eligible residents through programs that likely receive funding either from the state, the federal government, or both.
+These addiction treatment services can be offered free of charge or for a minimal cost to low-income individuals and those without health insurance coverage.

-In addition to different drug rehab formats, there are also variations within addiction treatment providers.
-There are more than 14,500 specialty drug addiction treatment programs in the United States, NIDA publishes.
+Private rehab programs in San Diego are more expensive but usually have more variation in their offerings as well as a greater range of amenities.
+There are more than 14,500 specialty drug addiction treatment programs in the United States, according to NIDA.
 Different providers can offer various drug rehab formats, options for care, methods, amenities, and types of services.

 Private drug rehab providers often provide a high level of privacy, luxury accommodations, and a wide range of specialty treatment options and comforts.
 Providers will vary based on cost and payment information.
 Private providers, or fee for service (FFS) providers, have flexible payment plans and can accept health insurance to aid in payment for services as well.

-Addiction treatment is included in many insurance coverage policies as an “essential health benefit,” and coverage can often be used to pay for specific services.
-Individual insurance policies vary.
-Professionals at drug rehab facilities can help families maximize insurance coverage, come up with a flexible payment plan, and budget for addiction treatment services.
+Addiction treatment is included in many insurance coverage policies as an “essential health benefit”.
+Individual insurance policies vary, and the specific services covered will vary according to the plan you have.
+Professionals at drug rehab facilities can help you and your family to:

 Just as cost and budgeting are important aspects to consider when searching for a drug rehab program in or near San Diego, location can also be important.
-Finding a drug rehab program close to home can provide families and individuals with a quick and easily accessible option for treatment.
+Finding a drug rehab program close to home can provide families and individuals with a quick and easily accessible option for treatment; however, some people prefer to get away from their drug-using environment by going to treatment farther away from home.
+You can talk to your doctor and family about the best option for you.